fdeblasio/pokeemerald-expansion/notes.md

 ### Moves
 - Remove egg moves that are part of level up learnsets
+- Nature Power:
+    - Nature Power details on summary screen (power/accuracy would be for in-battle status screen only)
+        - All moves are special so change category to special (if nothing changes)?
+    - Revert some Nature Power moves for a more varied effect
+    - Mt Pyre inside Burial Ground terrain?
 - Just make new tutors in towns or Battle Frontier
 - TMs/Tutors
     - Hyper Voice tutor->TM (or earlier Tutor)?